 CVE-2020-17087 details

-The vulnerability resides in the Windows kernel cryptography driver (cng.sys) that causes a buffer overflow which can be exploited to gain elevated privileges.
+The vulnerability resides in the Windows kernel cryptography driver (cng.sys) that causes a buffer overflow which exploits to gain elevated privileges.
 The Windows Kernel Cryptography Driver (cng.sys) exposes a \Device\CNG device to user-mode programs and supports a variety of IOCTLs (an Input-Output Control interface to communicate with a device) with non-trivial input structures.
-It constitutes a locally accessible attack surface that can be exploited for privilege escalation.
+It constitutes a locally accessible attack surface that exploits for privilege escalation.

 Impact

 Google has already issued patches for the Chrome zero-day vulnerability.
-Users who have applied Chrome’s patch are considered to be not affected by the remote execution, though the execution is still possible locally.
+Users applied Chrome’s patch considered not affected by the remote execution, though the execution is still possible locally.

 The affected version of windows

-The bug is expected to affect Windows 7 through Windows 10.
+Expects the bug to affect Windows 7 through Windows 10.

 Solution